bytebase/bytebase.com/content/docs/concepts/data-model.md

 Most of the time, `Developers` and `DBAs` work with the `Database`.

+## Database Group

+A list of databases usually having the same schema structure.
+Examples like per-tenant databases, and partitioned databases.
+Bytebase can [batch change](/docs/change-database/batch-change) `Database Group` consistently.

 ## Project

 `Project` is a logic unit to model a team effort.
 It's similar to the project concept in other dev tools such as Jira, GitLab. `Project` is the container to group logically related `Databases`, `Issues` and `Users` together.
 In Bytebase, A `Database` or an `Issue` always belongs to a single `Project`. `Project` is also the peering entity with the VCS repository to setup [GitOps workflow](/docs/vcs-integration/add-gitops-connector).